 Kimberlin has convened critical stakeholders to drive education reform in the Twin Cities, MN; Pine Ridge, SD; and Indianola, MS. She also represented ED in interagency conversations and advised the Office of Strategic Partnerships on opportunities exploring public-private partnerships with philanthropy to help advance the vision of (then) Education Secretary Arne Duncan and current Acting Secretary John King.

 Her work has been tied to her experience with place-based philanthropy, which she hopes to do more of in the future to invest in meaningful community partnerships that will make a difference for the children who need it most.
+Today she is the Director of Foundation Engagement at Mathematica Policy Research.

 Read more from Kimberlin: Why We Must See Ourselves at the Table (and How to Get There)